Todd Muise, Chief Operating Officer

 5935 Jeanne D’Arc Blvd S, Orléans, ON K1C 2N1

 (The BIA) has been amazing, especially with this move to our new location.
 We were stranded with the move, we were looking at another location and they played us for about eight months, meanwhile our old location got rented and we had only two months to look for a place.
 We found this (location) and with the help of the BIA everything happened in less than a month.
 Tannis was amazing, I called her and said “I’m in trouble, I have appointments booked and I have nowhere to work.”
 All our stuff was in storage and they stepped in and helped us with everything and in three weeks this whole place was built.
 Every time I’ve needed anything and reached out to them they are on board to help out.

-It’s nice knowing there is someone there that cares, that we can reach out to because we’re just a drop in the ocean so knowing that they are only a phone call away or we can go down to their (office) is just comforting.
+What do I like about the BIA…it’s just nice knowing there is someone there that cares, that we can reach out to because we’re just a drop in the ocean, just knowing that they are there and only a phone call away or we can go down there, it’s just comforting.
 Especially with covid we have suffered quite a lot, and whenever there has been anything that they think will be an advantage to us they not only email, but we’ll even get a phone call.